Comply with New Provider Directory Validation Rules, Avoid Fines

 David J. Zetter

-David Zetter is the founder and President of Zetter HealthCare, LLC in Mechanicsburg, PA and has over 30 years of operational and healthcare experience.
-David is nationally recognized for his presentations and expertise.
-He is well versed in regulatory requirements, revenue cycle management, credentialing and contracting, compliance, coding and documentation.
-He is considered an expert on Medicare, not only by his clients, but his consultant colleagues across the country.
-He has evaluated existing ambulatory care facilities and practices with respect to patient flow, operations, marketing, fee structures, use of ancillary services and financial considerations; developing strategic plans to improve profitability and productivity.
-His activities in management and compliance include physician practices, IDTFs, hospitals, ASCs, pharmacy, DME and other facility types, including coding and broad‐based regulatory issues.
-David has also conducted chart audits on behalf of Medicare contractors and Blue Cross/Blue Shield early in his career, so he has knowledge of what the expectations are from the payers.
+Many recognize David nationally for his presentations and expertise.
+He excels in revenue cycle management, credentialing and contracting, compliance, coding and documentation.
+People see David as an expert on Medicare, not only by his clients, but his consultant colleagues across the country.
+He has evaluated existing ambulatory care facilities and practices with respect to patient flow, operations, use of ancillary services and financial considerations; developing strategic plans to improve profitability and productivity.
+David Zetter’s activities in management and compliance include physician practices, IDTFs, hospitals, ASCs, pharmacy, DME and other facility types.
+This includes coding and broad‐based regulatory issues.
+David has also conducted chart audits on behalf of Medicare contractors and Blue Cross/Blue Shield early in his career.
+This gave David the knowledge of what the expectations are from the payers.